 125g unsalted butter, at room temperature

 1 tsp salt

 1. Place all the ingredients in a food processor and mix until the dough forms a ball.
 Wrap in cling film and leave to rest in the fridge for an hour.
-Remove the dough from the fridge and leave to stand until room temperature, to make it easy to roll it out.
+Remove the dough from the fridge and leave to stand about 10 minutes, to make it easy to roll it out.

-2. Roll out the pastry on a lightly floured surface then using the pastry roller, wrap around the pastry to transfer it to the tart tin.
+2. Roll out the pastry on a lightly floured surface then using the pastry roller, wrap around the pastry to transfer it to the tart tin (I find it easier using a tart tin with a loose bottom).
 Press it in to the sides then, again with the roller, roll over the top of the tin to clean up the edges.
 Keep in the fridge while preparing the filling.

 3 tbsp olive oil